 - goal 8 of economic growth and decent work, because 47% of jobs are at risk of automation and of disappearing (Frey and Osborne, 2013) and the jobs of the future are those that an algorithm and robot cannot do, i.e. based on empathy and emotional intelligence;

 - goal 12 of responsible consumption and production, because the correlation between consumption and happiness is low (0.2, Veenhooven e Vergunst, 2014) and we anticipate that children with emotional intelligence will, as adults, find happiness inside themselves without needing frenetic consumption and will not put pressure on the planet's resources.

-Our theory of change, in a abridged format, is:
+Our theory of change, in an abridged format, is:

-- our stakeholders are families or schools with children aged 5 to 10
+- our stakeholders are families or schools with children aged 4-8

 - the problem is the low emotional awareness in 17% of children (learn more)

 - one cause is the lack of emotional education in schools and in families